 Website analytics - 60% of the time it works every time, Anna Lewis from Koozai

-She rightly talked about making sure that data you use, and present to clients needs to have both context & authority.
+She rightly talked about making sure that data you use and present to clients needs to have both context and authority.

 Use APIs to speed up these processes and to ensure you don't rely on sampled data.
 Either learn to code, copy and paste or outsource this work.

 Not provided traffic - look at landing pages of this traffic to gain better intelligence as to what might have brought visitors there.

 With multi touch attribution, set up custom channels to review data more accurately.
 You can see Anna's presentation and slides over on the Koozai blog.

 25 Useful Tips on Wordpress, Dan Harrison from WP Doctors

 Another session I'd been looking forward to, I was really torn here as to whether to watch this or go see Carla Marshall from Sorbet Digital presenting in video SEO.
 Nichola went off to watch that one, so I'm hoping she'll share her insights once we've recovered from the weekends exertions.

 Back to Wordpress, Dan whizzed through his tips for Wordpress (I reckon he could have done 50 but needed Q&A time too).
 I really liked the shirt he had made for the event:

 Fortunately ahead of the event I talked him out of a ninja themed shirt!